Developmental Biomedical Science

 Outline of Research and Education

 The central nervous system is a critical hub for controlling body conditions, and is comprised of a variety types of neurons.
 Its development undergoes a number of regulatory steps mainly at the embryonic stages.
-We intend to elucidate the molecular mechanisms leading to this complexity by employing chick and mouse embryos, and mouse embryonic stem (ES) cells as experimental systems.
+We intend to elucidate the molecular mechanisms leading to this complexity by employing chick and mouse embryos, and ES/iPS cells as experimental systems.

 We are also interested in the homeostasis of functional neurons.
 By using model mice which develop particular inherited retinal diseases, we envisage proposing novel therapeutics for these related dystrophies.

-Overall, our research program aims to be influential in cell and developmental biology and will furthermore be both scientifically and technically cross-disciplinary spanning basic biology and biomedical sciences.
+Our research overall aims to be scientifically and technically cross-disciplinary, impacting both basic biology and biomedical sciences.

 Major Research Topics